puppetlabs/education-builds/README.markdown

     - If yes, the existing VMs in the cache dir will be delete during rake clean
 - mem - integer
     - Memory for the new VM, defaults to 1024
+- RELEASE - y or n
+    - Increment the release before building the VM

 ### Examples: